TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 Find your exact entity IDs under **Developer Tools -> States** and search for your device name.
 The current baseline publishes `sensor.*_assistant_state`, `switch.*_mute`, and `number.*_brightness`.
 The card also still supports older `assist_satellite.*` style entities if you have them.

+If you have exposed volume / mic entities, add them too.
+On `generic_usb`, the media/speaker volume entity may still use `number.*_media_volume` style IDs in MQTT topics while showing as **Speaker Volume** in HA.

 ### 4. HACS Addons

-Included is a drop in YAML file (smart-display-dasboard.yaml) that can be used.
-You can make your own obviously, but for those who want an easy setup, copy and paste the code into the RAW Editor of your dashboard.
-After that, select the entities that are associated with said cards.
-Make sure you have HACS installed.
+Included is a drop-in YAML file (`lovelace/smart-display-dashboard.yaml`) that can be used as a starting point.
+You can make your own, but if you want a quick baseline, copy it into the raw dashboard editor and replace the placeholder entities with your own.

 Install **Swipe Navigation** from HACS (Frontend section), then add `/hacsfiles/swipe-navigation/swipe-navigation.js` as a Lovelace resource.
 No card config needed - it activates automatically on all views.